pfsense/docs/source/vpn/openvpn/connecting-from-apple-ios-devices-with-openvpn.rst

 Using iTunes to transfer the configuration to the iOS device is rather simple.

--  Make sure the most recent version of the :doc:`OpenVPN Client Export Package </vpn/openvpn/using-the-openvpn-client-export-package>` is loaded on pfSense
+-  Make sure the most recent version of the :doc:`OpenVPN Client Export Package </vpn/openvpn/using-the-openvpn-client-export-package>` is loaded on the pfSense router
 -  Export the Inline Configuration file for the VPN
 -  Connect the iOS device to a computer and open iTunes
 -  Find and install the OpenVPN Connect app